Vous devez activer les cookies pour accéder à ce site.

 Many automated clash detection tools are not designed to manage the coordination aspect.

 For example, not every discipline on a project may have a license for Autodesk Navisworks.
 However, there are options to resolve technology disparities.
-Solutions provided by Newforma and BIM Track (a Newforma company) allow different collaborators to share information even if they don’t use the same software.
+Solutions provided by Newforma allow different collaborators to share information even if they don’t use the same software.

-BIM Track is a platform that ties in with Navisworks to coordinate the resolution of clashes (among other functions).
-BIM track takes the results of any clash detection and converts them into coordination issues.
+Newforma’s Building Information Modeling (BIM) functionality ties in with Autodesk Navisworks to coordinate the resolution of clashes (among other functions).
+It takes the results of any clash detection and converts them into coordination issues.
 Those issues are then available centrally to the whole team, which facilitates communication between stakeholders.
 Any stakeholder can reply, comment, or resolve the issues that have been assigned to them directly, and every participant in the project is made aware of the state of the project.

 Determining who is responsible for addressing the issue is the starting point.
 This can be complex, given the interdependencies of systems in construction.
 It often requires collaboration across disciplines.
 An automated system for collaborating and communicating in real-time removes the email communication obstacles.

 Assigning responsibility and having visibility into what actions are being taken holds people accountable.
-In our “Finding Common Ground” study, almost half of respondents cite assigning and tracking accountability on issues as a major BIM challenge.
-A BIM coordination platform provides a level of transparency required to build accountability into the process.
+In our “Finding Common Ground” study, almost half of respondents cite assigning and tracking accountability on issues as a major Building Information Modeling challenge.
+A Building Information Modeling (BIM) coordination platform provides a level of transparency required to build accountability into the process.